Strawberry Ricotta cake

 This post may contain affiliate links.
 Please read my disclosure policy for more details.

-The creamy, mildly sweet ricotta creates an amazing, dense texture that pairs beautifully with juicy strawberries and vanilla.
-This soft, fresh Italian cheese, with its delicate flavour, keeps the lovely crumbs moist for days without weighing them down.
+The creamy, mildly sweet ricotta creates an amazing, dense texture that pairs beautifully with strawberries and vanilla.
+This fresh Italian cheese, with its delicate flavor, keeps the lovely crumbs moist for days.

-And it’s not too sweet, not too heavy, not too wet, it’s just right and so yummy.
+And it’s not too sweet, not too heavy, not too wet, it’s just right and out-of-this-world delicious.

 List of the ingredients